carlos-molina/TECOmate/README.md

-  To generate all the execution sequences mechanically and store them in a local disk (see *subfolders with N exec sequences*), the contraval repository include two scripts that we have implemented:
+  To generate all the execution sequences mechanically and store them in a local disk (see *subfolders with N exec sequences*), the contraval repository includes two scripts that we have implemented:

   * Python script